MSLNZ/msl-loadlib/docs/install.rst

 .. important::

-   As of version 0.10.0 of MSL-LoadLib, pythonnet is no longer available on the 32-bit server for Linux.
-Mono_ can load both 32-bit and 64-bit libraries and therefore a 32-bit .NET library can be loaded directly via :class:`~msl.loadlib.load_library.LoadLibrary` on 64-bit Linux.
+   As of version 0.10.0 of msl-loadlib, pythonnet is no longer installed on the 32-bit server for Linux.
+Mono_ can load both 32-bit and 64-bit libraries on 64-bit Linux and therefore a 32-bit .NET library can be loaded directly via :class:`~msl.loadlib.load_library.LoadLibrary` on 64-bit Linux.

-If you need to load a Java library (i.e., a ``.jar`` or ``.class`` file) then you must install Py4J_,
+If you need to load a Java library (i.e., a ``.jar`` or ``.class`` file), you must install Py4J_,

 .. code-block:: console